maxzheng/great-life-guide/genius.md

 ### Make the Biggest Impact

-At the end of th day, it's really about the impact of your results and not about how much time was spent, therefore to be successful in life, always think in terms of impact and personal growth for whatever you do.
+At the end of the day, it's really about the impact of your results and not about how much time was spent, therefore to be successful in life, always think in terms of impact and personal growth for whatever you do.
 Read more under "Biggest Impact & Growth" in [double.guide](http://double.guide)